kyma-project/eventing-auth-manager/README.md

 For more information, see the [`/contributor`](./docs/contributor) folder.

 ## Getting Started

+### Prerequisites

-You need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You must have a Kubernetes cluster.
+You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing purposes, or use a remote one.

 > ### Note
-> Your controller automatically uses the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+> Your controller automatically uses the current context in your kubeconfig file.
+To check your current context, run `kubectl cluster-info`.

 ### Preparing the Clusters for Local Development

 To run the controller locally, you need to have two clusters available.
-One cluster is used to run the controller, and the other cluster is used as a target for the created secret.
+One cluster is used to run the controller, and the other cluster is used as a target for the created Secret.

 #### Prepare the Cluster that Is Used to Run the Controller

-1. Create the namespace to deploy the manager and the IAS credential secret:
+1. Create the namespace to deploy the manager and the IAS credential Secret:

    ```sh
    kubectl create ns kcp-system
    ```

-2. Create the secret for the IAS credentials specified by:
+2. Create the Secret for the IAS credentials specified by:

 - `TEST_EVENTING_AUTH_IAS_USER`
 - `TEST_EVENTING_AUTH_IAS_PASSWORD`